Blowing up Dirac's theorem: Introduction

 \section{Introduction}

 A fundamental problem in extremal combinatorics is to determine the least number of edges that guarantees a copy of a graph $F$ in an $n$-vertex host graph~$G$.
-Erdős and Stone~\cite{ES46} proved that host graphs whose density slightly exceeds the \emph{Turán density} $\tau(F)$, meaning $e(G) \geq (\tau(F) +\eps) \binom{n}{2}$, even contain a \emph{blow-up} of $F$.
+Erdős and Stone~\cite{ES46} proved that host graphs whose density slightly exceeds the \emph{Turán density} $\tau(F)$, meaning $e(G) \geq (\tau(F) +\eps) \binom{n}{2}$, even contain a (complete) \emph{blow-up} of $F$.
 Formally, such a blow-up is defined by replacing the vertices of $F$ with vertex-disjoint \emph{clusters} and each edge with a complete bipartite graph whose parts are the corresponding clusters.
 The arguments of Erdős and Stone show that we can find blow-ups of $F$ with clusters of size $\Omega(\log n)$, which is optimal as witnessed by dense random graphs.

-It is natural, then, to ask if this `blow-up' phenomenon extends to other types of structures than copies of a fixed graph $F$.
+It is natural, then, to ask if this `blow-up' phenomenon extends to types of structures other than copies of a fixed graph $F$.
 We study this question for vertex-spanning subgraphs.
 In this setting, one typically replaces conditions on the number of edges with conditions on the minimum degree.
 For instance, the classic theorem of Dirac~\cite{Dir52} states that every graph $G$ on $n \geq 3$ vertices with $\delta(G) \geq n/2$ contains a Hamilton cycle.
-In analogy to the Erdős--Stone Theorem, Böttcher, Schacht and Taraz~\cite{BST09} proved that a minimum degree of $\delta(G) \geq (1/2 + \eps)n$ guarantees a vertex-spanning blow-up of a cycle with clusters of order $\Omega(1)$.
+A consequence of the `Bandwidth Theorem' of Böttcher, Schacht and Taraz~\cite{BST09} is that a minimum degree of $\delta(G) \geq (1/2 + \eps)n$ guarantees a vertex-spanning blow-up of a cycle with clusters of order $\Omega(1)$.
 We extend this with the following blown-up version of Dirac's theorem.